Programmable logic device: CPLDs

 PALs and GALs are available only in small sizes, equivalent to a few hundred logic gates.
 For bigger logic circuits, complex PLDs or CPLDs can be used.
 These contain the equivalent of several PALs linked by programmable interconnections, all in one integrated circuit.
 CPLDs can replace thousands, or even hundreds of thousands, of logic gates.

 Some CPLDs are programmed using a PAL programmer, but this method becomes inconvenient for devices with hundreds of pins.
 A second method of programming is to solder the device to its printed circuit board, then feed it with a serial data stream from a personal computer.
 The CPLD contains a circuit that decodes the data stream and configures the CPLD to perform its specified logic function.
-Some manufacturers (including Altera and Microsemi) use JTAG to program CPLDs in-circuit from .JAM files.
+Some manufacturers, such as Altera and Atmel (now Microchip), use JTAG to program CPLDs in-circuit from .JAM files.

 FPGAs

 While PALs were being developed into GALs and CPLDs (all discussed above), a separate stream of development was happening.
 This type of device is based on gate array technology and is called the field-programmable gate array (FPGA).
-Early examples of FPGAs are the 82s100 array, and 82S105 sequencer, by Signetics, introduced in the late 1970s.
+Early examples of FPGAs are the 82S100 array and 82S105 sequencer, by Signetics, introduced in the late 1970s.
 The 82S100 was an array of AND terms.
-The 82S105 also had flip flop functions.
+The 82S105 also had flip-flop functions.